 Emergency drill for a near-baseline human wearing a Thicksuit; the extensive antenna/solar sail can be seen as it starts to unfurl

 In its inactive state, a thicksuit is simply a rather heavy, rubbery, full-body covering with a large slit extending up each leg and across the torso.
 When put on and activated, the suit automatically seals across the body and then configures itself into a comfortable mask-like arrangement around the wearer's head, bulging out over the eyes, ears, nose, and mouth.
-Phased array display elements over the eyes allow the user to see across a wide range of the electromagnetic spectrum and provide text and graphic information as required.
+OPA display elements over the eyes allow the user to see across a wide range of the electromagnetic spectrum and provide text and graphic information as required.
 Vibrating membranes in the earpieces of the suit provide full-spectrum audio interfacing.

 In addition to covering the wearer's body, an activated thicksuit automatically deploys a network of fine tendrils into the user's gastrointestinal and urinary systems for the purpose of absorbing and recycling biological wastes and infusing nutrition and liquid into the body.
 Deployment takes place through the urethra and rectal openings with secondary connections made directly to the bloodstream at various points around the body where major veins and arteries are accessible.
 This process is accompanied by bionano nerve blocking mechanisms and is also quite gradual, requiring several minutes to occur.
-As such the 'melding' of a thicksuit with its user usually goes almost unnoticed, especially with regular use.
+As such, the 'melding' of a thicksuit with its user usually goes almost unnoticed, especially with regular use.
 When the suit is being removed, the tendrils are withdrawn and the secondary access points are sealed with fast acting bionano gel.
 Complete healing is usually accomplished within 2 hours.